luyadev/luya/docs/guide/en/install-structures.md

     'defaultRoute' => 'cms',

     /*
-     * Define the basePath of the project (Yii Configration Setup */
+     * Define the basePath of the project (Yii Configration Setup) */
     'basePath' => dirname(__DIR__),

     'modules' => [

-        /*
-         * This module is need to run Luya.
-It contains the different luya bootstraping proccess and components etc.
-         */
-        'luya' => 'luya\Module',

         /*
          * If you have other administration module (like cmsadmin) then you going to need this module.
 The Admin module provides